Drakovek/MetadataMagic/README.md

 If the `--format-titles` option is included, the titles of the archives will be automatically formatted to remove page number references and use proper capitalization.

+**NOTE:** Video files will **NOT** be automatically formatted to `.mkv` files.
+While the conversion process used by the `mm-archive` command copies the video and audio streams exactly so there is no loss of quality, it *does* remux the video into a new container format in a way that is not totally reversible.
+My goal for this project is to pack media into new formats in ways that are convenient, but that are also non-destructive, allowing the user to still have the exact originals of the media and metadata.
+That is unfortunately impossible for video, so I've elected to only allow packaging it on an individual basis, ensuring no media is accidentally destroyed.

 ### Bulk Extracting

     mm-bulk-archive --extract [directory]